 Helene Recovery Resources & Updates

 Hurricane Helene has left behind tremendous destruction in the southern Appalachian Trail (A.T.) landscape and surrounding communities.
-This page will gather the latest resources and information for A.T. visitors, partners, and supporters.
+This page gathers the latest resources and information for A.T. visitors, partners, and supporters.
 The ATC is committed to providing support to our A.T.
 Communities and to rehabilitating the Trail and landscape—no matter how long it takes.

 Current A.T.
 Conditions: